basicsofthebible/basicsofthebible.org/studyguide/NextSteps.md

 * The Structure of the Hebrew Scriptures
 * The Structure of the Greek Scriptures
 * Proposed Reading Plans
+* Suggestions on Other Reading Material
+* A Final Word
 {:toc}

 # Next Steps: Big Picture Summary